 Submission of abstracts

 Presentations will last 30 minutes in total, with 20 minutes for the talk and 10 minutes for discussion.
 Abstracts should be prepared in .doc, .docx, or .rtf format and consisting of max.
 300 words, excluding references.
-Abstract submission will be possible from 1 November 2020 until 15 January 2021 and the submitted abstracts are being reviewed.
+Abstract submission was closed on 15 January 2021 and the submitted abstracts are being reviewed.
 Abstracts could be uploaded via EasyChair.